Meeds-io/whitepaper/en/5-roadmap.md

 We are counting on the early adopters from the DAOs and tech-savvy companies during the building stage.
 We should also have some early adopters from traditional companies that gain immediate value from the WoM by providing relevant engagement programs to their people, on top of their current traditional compensation plans.

-Meeds minting spans a 20 year period.
+MEED minting spans a 20 year period.
 By that time, we aspire to have achieved building a mature ecosystem, having spread to many organizations and many users globally.

 ## 5.6.
 What you can do right now